We’re harvesting two blocks of pine trees on the eastern side of Valley Road in Whakatāne.

 - When will the operation take place and how long will it take?

-Harvesting is due to start mid-January 2025 and will take approximately four weeks, dependent on weather conditions and access.
+Harvesting started on 20 January 2025 and will take up to six weeks, dependent on weather conditions and access.

 Work will be completed between 7am and 3.30pm Monday to Friday.